srayuthchoun/memory_match/README.md

 displayed a message that they have won the game.
 As the user clicks through the cards, stats will be updated to show the user the number of attempts and the accuracy.

 ##Implemented Features

-1. Mobile Responsive
+- Animations
-2. Animations
+- Mobile Responsive
-3. Randomize cards
+- Randomize cards
-4. Audio clips during play and for winning
+- Audio clips during play and for winning
-5. Stats showing accuracy, matches and attempts
+- Stats showing accuracy, matches and attempts